ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    * Select a location.
    * Enter the IP range for the subnet in CIDR notation, i.e., **10.xxx.2.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.

-   If you are using VPC on Classic, select **VPC default** for your subnet access control list (ACL).
+   If you are using VPC with Gen 1 compute, select **VPC default** for your subnet access control list (ACL).
 You can configure the inbound and outbound rules later.
    {:note}

 1. Given all virtual server instances in the frontend subnet will have a floating IP attached, it is not required to enable a public gateway for the subnet.
 The virtual server instances will have Internet connectivity through their floating IP.